kfbeth/kfr/posts/markdown-info.md

-# June 4 Test
+# Markdown Help

 *Jun 04, 2019*

 *New, Page*

-This is a new page
+---

 Headings

-# This is an Heading 1 tag
+# This is a Heading 1 tag
-## This is an Heading 2 tag
+## This is a Heading 2 tag
 ---
 Emphasis